geekyclarkey/homeassistant/howto_guides/shelly_energy_monitoring/README.md

 ```

 ### Add a Utility Meter to your Homeassistant
-In your configoration.yaml add a utility meter section if you dont have one by adding the following
+In your configoration.yaml add a utility meter section if you don't have one by adding the following
 This will create a monthly, weekly and daily reading of your energy readings and store them as entities in your homeassistant.
 ```
 utility_meter: